comit-network/RFCs/RFC-003-SWAP-basic.md

 When Bob sees that α-HTLC contract is deployed on α he must decide whether to deploy the β-HTLC and continue execution of the protocol.
 He must make his decision early enough such that he will be able to deploy the β-HTLC before `beta_expiry`.

-If so he creates β-HTLC with the following parameters determined during the setup phase:
+If so, he creates β-HTLC with the following parameters determined during the setup phase:

   - asset: `beta_asset`
   - redeem_identity: `beta_redeem_identity`